Cite record | Embed record | Print | | Report

 Unique ID: LIN-0DDC06

 A complete cast copper-alloy socketed side-looped spearhead dating from the early Middle Bronze Age, c.
 1600-1400BC.
 The spearhead is complete.
 The blade shows slight damage along both edges but otherwise is in good condition and still relatively sharp.
-The damage appears to be post-deposition as the rest of the spear is unworn.
+The damage appears to have occured post-deposition as the rest of the spear is unworn.
 The socket is also undamaged.
 The spearhead has a smooth chocolate-brown patina with sporadic patches of bright green corrosion.

 The head is leaf-shaped and has a pronounced midrib.
 The socket is has a wide diameter compared to the overall size of the spearhead and the loops, which are flattened, are situated roughly half way along the shaft.